RESEARCH PROJECT

 GNC Algorithms

-Even though the ICARUS project works on concrete technologies, the base of the project remains the development of the various control, navigation and guidance algorithms.
-These algorithms aim to control the stability of the rocket as well as to optimize its trajectory throughout the flight in order to reach its objective, and in a near future to succeed in landing it.
+The base of the project is the development of various control, navigation, and guidance algorithms.
+These algorithms aim to control the stability of the hopper and optimize its trajectory throughout the flight in order to reach its objective, and in the near future, to enable it to land successfully.

-Due to the complexity of the task and the number of parameters taken into account, the team chose to use predictive control techniques based on a dynamic model previously developed on a simulator.
-From the flight data collected by our avionics, this technique makes it possible to anticipate in quasi real time the future evolution of the state of the rocket and thus to optimize the control instructions.
+Due to the complexity of the task and the number of parameters taken into account, we chose to use predictive control techniques based on a dynamic model in combination with high-frequency LQR for low-level control.
+These algorithms need information about the position, attitude, and velocity of the vehicle, this is the role of the navigation algorithm, which combines IMU, pressure sensor, and an RTK GPS with dual GNSS through advanced Kalman filtering.
+These techniques make it possible to anticipate, in near real time, the future evolution of the hopper’s state and thus optimize the control commands.

 Hopper

 The Hopper, a pioneering vehicle showing off the ERT versatility, is a new vehicle with custom control systems and homemade structure, GNC algorithms and electronics.
-Capable of propulsive landing, it is propelled by our bi-liquid DEMO A3 engine.
+Capable of propulsive landing, propelled by our bi-liquid ethanol-N2O DEMO A3 engine.

 AVIONICS BAY

-Composed of 4 main parts, the avionics hardware collects the sensor data, treats it and feeds it to GNC to subsequently actuate the H-AC motor.
+Composed of 4 main parts, the avionics hardware collects the sensor data, treats it and feeds it to GNC to subsequently actuate the engine.

 UPPER STRUCTURE

-The Hopper's Upper Structure consists of Nordend's coaxial tank system, a COPV tank, the Avionics bay, and the Battery box.
+The Hopper's Upper Structure consists of a SRAD coaxial tank, a COPV tank, the Avionics bay, and the Battery box.

 MIDDLE STRUCTURE

 As the central part of the Hopper, the Middle Structure consists as a interface between legs and Upper structure.
-Mounted on it are the batteries, FTS, COPV, and propulsion interfaces.
+Mounted on it are the batteries, the flight termination system, COPV, and propulsion interfaces.

 GIMBAL